-400.5 PROHIBITION ON EXTRA-MEETING DISCUSSIONS (EMDs)
+400.4 PROHIBITION ON EXTRA-MEETING DISCUSSIONS (EMDs)

 Department Heads (DHs) appointed by the BOCC shall not discuss issues that are or may be pending before the BOCC with more than one Commissioner except in a duly noticed Public Meeting.
 This Prohibition on EMDs precludes DHs from visiting personally, telephonically, or in writing with more than one commissioner on an issue prior to final decision being taken by the BOCC in a duly noted public meeting or executive session.
 This EMD prohibition includes but is not limited to both contemporaneous meetings and what are known as "serial meetings".
-Serial meetings involve a DH discussing an issue with a commissioner separately at one time and then having the same or similar discussion with another commissioner at a later time.
-The purpose of this EMD prohibition is to ensure that all commissioners are present when important issues requiring their attention are discussed.
+Serial meetings involve a DH discussing an issue with a commissioner separately at one time and then having the same or similar discussion with another commissioners are present when important issues requiring their attention are discussed.
 It is no defense for a DH to assert that members of the BOCC knew, tacitly acquiesced, or otherwise approved such EMDs as all DHs are on notice that EMDs are prohibited by Idaho's Open Meeting Law and commissioners are legally incapacitated and disabled from approving an illegal contemporaneous or serial meeting.